Posts By This Author

 - 70 x 7.

 In May, residents of Adele, Somalia, received fishing boats with the help of SAACID, the first Somali womens NGO, in response to the December 2004 tsunami.
-The project, which provided boats and fishing supplies to 46 households and a months supply of food to 100 households, was sponsored by the Mennonite Central Committee in the United States.
+The project, which provided boats and fishing supplies to 46 households and a months supply of food to 100 households, was sponsored by

 - Music Man.
 Elmer Maas, 69, a musician, philosopher, civil rights worker, and one of the founders of the Plowshares anti-nuclear movement, died May 7 in Connecticut.